Course Description

 • Ideally, solutions should be typed (in LaTeX), but handwritten solutions are acceptable as long as they are clearly written.

-• In general, late homework will automatically receive a maximum of half points.
+• It is my usual policy that late homework will automatically receive a maximum of half points.
 Seek arrangement with me at least 24 hours in advance if you think you have a legitimate excuse for late work.
 After I have posted solutions for a homework, I will not accept submissions for that assignment.

 Office Hours